 Saral, being a DPG, is at a relatively early stage of development and adoption.
 Philanthropy can significantly contribute in removing operational hurdles and lowering the cost of implementing DPGs like Saral.
 We identify three key areas where philanthropic organisations can focus their efforts to support the wider and faster deployment of these digital commons.
 We elaborate on how donor capital can foster dialogue around innovation in DPGs, forge strategic partnerships to integrate DPGs like Saral within educational interventions and provide support for capacity building to accelerate the reach of Saral and other NDEAR-compliant ed-tech tools.

-Authors: Parul Gupta, Abhishek Modi, Shruti Mehta
+Contributors: Parul Gupta, Abhishek Modi, Shruti Mehta